1.3 IVORY TOWER SCIENCE KNOCKS ON THE DOOR OF UPLAND FARMER JUAN (early 2000 Philippines)

 Agroforestry has a very critical role in Philippine agriculture and environment

-As a Prequel (Flash back to the 90s which is the backdrop for our Agroforestry work in the 2000).
-We prepared a working paper with the above title.
+Flash back to the 90s We prepared a working paper with the above title.
 Presented internationally, this sought to capture the development management implications of work in the interrelated work them on agroforestry and social forestry.

 There is a lot of local agroecological knowledge at farmer level but most of it is tacit (unspoken) such as those of Lumad communities (including women) in Mindanao.
-Agroforestry science in the Philippines during this period wanted to start from there.
+Agroforestry science in the Philippines during this period wanted to recognize the tacit knowledge.

 We developed development messages for local governments (such as the ICRAF booklet above), explaining the need for taking charge of their watersheds, forests and rivers .and to do it locally with LGU and Citizen resources … don’t wait for Manila …